 It’s also only 30 minutes to Disneyland, and as little as 15 minutes away to the nearby beach cities (such as Laguna Beach), making it an ideal place to center yourself during your visit to Orange County!

 Want to know more about this cool little city?
 Keep on reading for all the fun and awesome things to do in Costa Mesa!

 **Note: this post was written in partnership with Travel Costa Mesa.
 As always, opinions are all my own**

 About Costa Mesa, California

-Nestled in between Los Angeles and San Diego, Orange County draws more than 46 million visitors each year, who come to the area for its sunny weather, famed beaches, and Disneyland.
+Nestled in between Los Angeles and San Diego, Orange County draws more than 50 million visitors annually, who come to the area for its sunny weather, famed beaches, and Disneyland.
 At the heart of Orange County is Costa Mesa, known as the City of the Arts.